Practical Steps to Take After Releasing an MVP

 • Scalability requirements: address the envisioned vertical and horizontal scalability of the product's infrastructure in case the user base starts to grow.

 • Product's reliability: if the product is unreliable or difficult to use, customers will likely look for alternatives and eventually switch to competitors.
-As you progress with the post MVP stage of your product, make sure you regularly handle QA testing and deliver a consistent UI and solve user problems.
+As you progress with the post MVP stage of your product, make sure you regularly handle QA testing and deliver a consistent UI, and solve user problems.

 Step 4: Prioritize Features

-When it comes to improving your product after MVP, you can use the insights accumulated through previous sessions: initial feedback, user interaction patterns, and technical roadblocks.
-Based on that input, you can consider which features will truly enhance the product and bring value to end-users.
+When it comes to improving your product in the after MVP phase, you can use the insights accumulated through previous sessions: initial feedback, user interaction patterns, and technical roadblocks.
+Are people requesting additional features or sharing ideas on how to improve what you have now?
+Or maybe a minimum marketable feature (MMF) could be what you need at the moment?

 Unfortunately, you won't be able to implement every idea due to time, budget, and resource limitations.
 Instead, we encourage you to use a structured approach to feature prioritization.
 You will have better chances to succeed by using objective metrics, such as rankings, charts, and matrices that include customer feedback and align with your product strategy.